Discrimination is Against the Law

 Charlotte Radiology staff will be trained nondiscrimination and proper transfer techniques, using its adjustable equipment, or lifts when appropriate, to assist an individual with mobility impairment or disability to transfer to imaging equipment or examination tables.

 If you believe Charlotte Radiology has failed to provide full and equal access to these services or discriminated in another way based on race, color, national origin, age, disability or sex you can file a complaint with the Compliance Officer.
-Complaints can be in person, mail, fax or email.
+Complaints can be submitted via email or fax.

 Patients also have a right to file a civil rights complaint with either of the following government agencies: